-Recently, Kroll Ontrack conducted a survey of consumers and businesses using SSDs and reconfirmed that SSDs are not immune to data loss, just like all media types.
+Recently, Ontrack conducted a survey of consumers and businesses using SSDs and reconfirmed that SSDs are not immune to data loss, just like all media types.
 About 30% of respondents have experienced an issue with their SSDs.
-Of that 30%, over half (61%) experienced data loss and fewer than 20% were successful in recovering that lost data.
+Of that 30%, over half (61%) needed an SSD recovery and fewer than 20% were successful in recovering that lost data.

 We received survey responses from over 2,000 people across the globe.
 They illustrated the growing popularity of SSD technology with over three-fourths using SSDs in laptop and/or mobile environments, 60% in desktop computers and 20% in server environments.
 The strongest adoption driver noted by this group was the performance and speed of the SSD over traditional hard disk drives (HDD).